bagustris/tutorial-shell/_episodes/07-script.md

 > ~~~
 > {: .source}
 >
-> An example of this type of file is given in `data-shell/data/animals.txt`.
+> An example of this type of fail is given in `data-shell/data/animals.txt`.
 >
 > Write a shell script called `species.sh` that takes any number of
 > filenames as command-line parameters, and uses `cut`, `sort`, and